 Deputy Crown Solicitor

-Melinda has emerged as our leading lawyer in the fields of commercial and corporate governance law since joining Crown Law in 2003.
-In 2011, Melinda was appointed to lead the Commercial and Property Team.
-As an Assistant Crown Solicitor, Melinda takes instructions – often at short notice – on high-level commercial matters of a complex and sensitive nature.
+Melinda is Crown Law’s leading commercial and corporate governance lawyer.
+She currently leads the Commercial Property, Insurance and Risk Branch.
+Melinda regularly takes instructions – often at short notice – on high-level commercial matters of a complex and sensitive nature.

 Melinda has been practicing law since 1989 in both the public and private sectors.
-Immediately prior to joining Crown Law, Melinda gained a solid reputation in health law during her 10 years with Queensland Health.
+Immediately prior to joining Crown Law in 2003, she gained a solid reputation in health law during her 10 years with Queensland Health.
 In private practice, Melinda was responsible for the management and operations of a busy legal branch office.

 - Leading the teams representing the State of Queensland before the Queensland Health Payroll System Commission of Inquiry and the Queensland Racing Commission of Inquiry.